josejuanmartinez/josejuanmartinez/README.md

 - 👋 Hi, I’m Juan Martinez, aka J, aka @josejuanmartinez
+- Check by Dev Diary about [Runeboard](https://josejuanmartinez.github.io/Runeboard/), a game I handcrafted to showcase Art, Gameplay and AI capabilities
 - 👀 I have devoted most of my professional years to AI, more specifically to NLP and Data Science in general
 - 🎮 Now working in the Video Games industry: ex-FRVR, ex-Fortis Games
 - 🎮💬 I started MindCraft, an open-source engine to empower NPCs in video games! https://github.com/josejuanmartinez/mindcraft